ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 When typing a directory name, the case of the directory doesn't matter on Mac or PC but does on Linux.

-To move backwards in a directory use "cd .." which takes you back one step.
+To move backwards in a directory use "cd .." which takes you back one step or "cd -" which jumps you back to the beginning and prints the directory (in the same way pwd would).

 Input
 {: .label .label-green}
 ~~~
-$ cd ..
+$ cd -
 ~~~
 Output
 {: .label .label-yellow}